dirakx1/MoneyOnTangle/bussiness-case-study.md

 * 3. (A) Also another posibility could be transfering to a normal bank account and then this could be claim at a physical point.
 (Efecty / servientrega.
 Know the regulations.
 Show them the soluttion . with demo.
 * 4. Going back to transfiya - Easygiro. if needed. if not transfer to blackchain wallet.

+* Competitors

+* How much could  a transaction cost ?

+* Our main focus could be micro payments or micro transfers.

 ## Advantages of a DLT.
 * Knowing the state of the transaction in anygiven time.